bdunderscore/ndmf/docfx~/index.md

 # NDM Framework

-NFM Framework ("Nademof" for short) is a framework for running non-destructive build plugins when building avatars for VRChat (and, eventually, for other VRSNS platforms).
+NDM Framework ("Nademof" for short) is a framework for running non-destructive build plugins when building avatars for VRChat (and, eventually, for other VRSNS platforms).

 ## Why is this needed?